 Summer Exhibitions at the RA are often organised around a single unifying idea – ‘From Life’, say, or ‘Man Made’ – although most years you wonder why they bother, for all the difference it makes to the range (or quality) of submissions.
 The theme this year, though, ‘Reclaiming Magic’, is apt, because for once the works on show really do look like they’ve been chosen with the aim of transporting the eye and creating a sense of wonder.
-British-Nigerian artist Yinka Shonibare and his organising committee have also taken the opportunity to showcase black talent, and if the result feels at times a bit like ‘The Yinka Show’, that’s no bad thing, in my humble opinion.
+British-Nigerian artist Yinka Shonibare and his organising committee have also taken the opportunity to showcase ethnic minority talent, and if the result feels at times a bit like ‘The Yinka Show’, that’s no bad thing, in my humble opinion.

 The buzzwords this year are ‘colour’, ‘texture’, ‘global’ and, above all, ‘eclectic’.
 I don’t think I’ve ever seen so much rag rug, beadwork, silk thread, calico or yarn on the Royal Academy walls – or, indeed, any wall – before.
 As for eclecticism, Shonibare sets the tone with his own ‘Unintended Sculpture’, which cleverly (and tellingly) combines two masterpieces of fifteenth-century representational sculpture: Donatello’s David for the body, surmounted by one of those highly naturalistic heads from the West African Kingdom of Ife.
 Even better, indeed the stand-out piece in the show as far as I’m concerned, is ‘I woke up from a dream that gave me wings’ by New York-based Mexican artist Raúl de Nieves.
 ‘Mixed media’ doesn’t begin describe the phantasmagoria that de Nieves has conjured up, which is more like an eruption than an assemblage.
 It’s Frida Kahlo on acid.